coaching and mentoring

 The focus is on how TA can inform the process of practising working one to one in any context, and includes concepts for understanding the impact of the systems a person is in, e.g. the family, an organisation and so on.
 There is emphasis on concepts from TA about roles, and also on non-conscious communication.
 The accreditation is either at Certificate level, which involves 20 hours of client work, or Diploma, which requires 120 hours of client work (over up to 2 years) with monthly supervision.

-TA Coaching qualifications from the Institute of Leadership and Management are available as an additional option in connection with the Organisational & Educational programme, and also the Counselling programme called PEOPLE PRACTITIONER — contact us for details.
+TA Coaching qualifications from the Institute of Leadership and Management are available as an additional option in connection with the Organisational & Educational programme, and also the Counselling programme known as PEOPLE PRACTITIONER.

-Trudi Newton and Rosemary Napper wrote a chapter in: Cox, Batchkirova & Clutterbuck (2009).
-The Complete Handbook of Coaching.
-London: Sage.
+Trudi Newton and Rosemary Napper wrote a chapter in The Complete Handbook of Coaching, Cox, Batchkirova & Clutterbuck (2009), London: Sage.

 Rosemary Napper wrote a chapter in: Lifescripts (2010). ed.
 Richard Erskine, which focuses on a coaching client.